ladybug-tools/hb-radiance-primer/text/components/Translucent_Modifier_3.md

 ![](../../images/icons/Translucent_Modifier_3.png) - [[source code]](https://github.com/ladybug-tools/honeybee-grasshopper-radiance/blob/master/honeybee_grasshopper_radiance/src//HB%20Translucent%20Modifier%203.py)

-Create a translucent radiance modifier from a reflectances and transmittances.
+Create a translucent radiance modifier from reflectances and transmittances.

+The sum of the reflectances and transmittances must be less than 1 and any energy not transmitted or reflected is assumed to be absorbed.